BobRossCodes/kahootbot/README.md

  - Has a realistic mode where answer times are randomized.

 **Cons:**
- - Can be tricked by randomizing answers or using question types like true or false, type answer, puzzle, poll or slide.
+ - Can be tricked by randomizing questions and answers or by using question types like true or false, type answer, puzzle, poll or slide.

 # Usage: